Sairaj1414/100hires-project/README.md

 Setting up extensions inside Cursor.

 ### Solution
-Used Youtube tutorials and AI assistance to understand the process.
+Used YouTube tutorials and AI assistance to understand the process and completed the setup successfully.

 ## What I Learned